damiankucharski/OKAPI/docs/index.md

 ## Project Status

-GIRAFFE is currently under active development.
+OKAPI is currently under active development.
 The core functionality is implemented, but the library may change significantly before the first stable release.

 ## Documentation Structure